explaingit

 TLDR

-A guide of twelve engineering principles for building reliable, production-ready AI agents that embed language models into conventional software rather than fully autonomous loops.
+A practical guide proposing twelve engineering principles for building reliable AI agents that work in production, treating them as conventional software with targeted AI steps, not fully autonomous loops.

 Mindmap